 The three schemes which were chosen to provide comparison against are NEST, The People's Pension and the Legal & General Master Trust.
 Both Legal & General and Aviva were asked to provide terms for their Master Trust based on the scheme membership but declined due to the value of the scheme assets not meeting their minimum requirement.
+Standard Life and Cushon were also reviewed in relation to obtaining alternative terms however the value of the scheme assets is below their minimum requirement.
 The L&G comparison scheme is therefore based on terms applicable to another pension scheme.
+The People's Pension and NEST terms are based on their standard product charges and default fund.

-There is a requirement that the scheme performing the assessment must have had discussions with at least one of the comparator schemes about transferring - were the scheme to wind up.
+There is a requirement that the scheme performing the assessment must have had discussions with at least one of the comparator schemes about potentially transferring the DC benefits if the Trustee deemed this a suitable option.
 The Trustee of the Scheme confirms that such a discussion has taken place.